 A central line is often referred to as a Hickman line, a specific manufacturing type of line.
 They are long fine tubes that are inserted under the skin and “tunnelled” through to the large vein at the base of your neck called the subclavian vein which connects to the superior vena cava or great vein which is attached to the right side of your heart.

 You can see an example of this in the diagram below:

-These lines are placed by an experienced practitioner, usually a doctor or nurse under sterile conditions to help prevent introducing infection before you have your stomach cancer chemotherapy.
+These lines are placed by an experienced practitioner, usually a doctor or cancer specialist nurse under sterile conditions to help prevent introducing infection before you have your stomach cancer chemotherapy.

 Your skin will be cleansed with an antiseptic and drapes will then be placed around your neck and chest.

 A local anesthetic to numb your skin will be administered via needle.
 A small cut or incision will be made in your skin both at the level of your neck (near your collar bone) and also on your chest.

 The line is introduced through the incision in the neck and then “tunnelled” through to the incision made in your chest where it will come out on to your skin.

 They are usually placed on the right side of your chest although this can vary depending on your anatomy and availability of the vein.